JoeLumbley/Shape-Editor/README.md

 ### Conclusion

 By following these steps, you can successfully add icons to your resource file in a VB.NET project.
-If you have any further questions or need assistance with specific code implementations, feel free to ask!